thegetty/quire-docs/content/guide/styles.md

 The `quire-starter-theme` uses the Bulma CSS framework, so you can also use any Bulma variables[&].

-[Note] You must have the `quire preview` command running in your command line interface to see changes you make to the `application.scss` file.
+[Note] You must have the `quire preview` command running in your command line interface to see changes you make to the `variables.scss` file.
 You may also sometimes need to refresh your browser page, or even clear the browser cache to get the style changes to fully load.

 ## Adding Custom Styles